 Dr. Cathy Irwin

-Catherine Irwin, Ph.D. (she/her) is a tenured, full professor of English and the program coordinator for the Gender and Sexuality Studies minor at the University of La Verne.
-A professor at La Verne since 2006, she has taught courses in first-year writing, creative non-fiction, literary magazine, literary criticism, ethnic women’s literature, queer literature, film and short story, mythology, as well as modern and contemporary poetry.
+Catherine Irwin, Ph.D. (she/her) is Chair and Professor of English and the advisor/coordinator for the Gender and Sexuality Studies minor at the University of La Verne.
+A professor at La Verne since 2006, she has taught a variety of courses in Writing, Creative Writing, and English, including poetry, creative non-fiction, literary criticism, ethnic women’s literature, queer literature, film and short story, mythology, and American literature surveys.

 Her graduate work on the intersections between contemporary American poetry and theatrical performance has led her to write on dramatic monologues, performance art, and oral histories of historically marginalized peoples.
 Her current research focuses on contemporary American poetry, 1970s liberation movements, and the intersections of race, ethnicity, gender and queer studies.
 Her publications include Twice Orphaned: Voices from the Children’s Village of Manzanar, poetry in Asian American anthologies, as well as articles and reviews featured in Women’s Studies: An Interdisciplinary Journal, Contemporary Women’s Writing, Pacific Coast Philology, Asian American Literature: Discourses and Pedagogies, and the Journal of Literary and Cultural Disability.
 She has presented her research in both Europe and the United States.